boyninja1555/grantbrowse/README.md

 # Grantbrowse
 A browser which uses a new type of website renderer that renders JSON.
 It also has some other features you might not find in other browsers.
-Grantbrowse is a lightweight, open-source web browser developed by FlappyGrant Studios.
+Grantbrowse is a lightweight, open-source web browser developed by Grant Weadon.
 Built using Java, it provides a custom browsing experience with modern features tailored to enhance web navigation.
 This browser is designed for those looking for a streamlined, efficient alternative to mainstream browsers.

 ## Features
 - Custom user interface developed using Java Swing.